QuanNguen/CS151-TeamBOQ/README.md

 deleteComment(List<Comment> commentList): Deletes the comment from the list.

 getKarma(): Returns the net karma associated with this comment.

-**VotingService.java: Represents voting entities and includes the following methods:**

-upVote(PostService post): Upvotes a post and checks the current state of votedPost to determine what action to take

-upVote(Comment comment): Upvotes a comment and checks the current state of votedComment

-downVote(PostService post): Downvotes a post and checks the current state of votedPost to determine what action to take

-downVote(Comment comment): Downvotes a comment and checks the current state of votedPost to determine what action to take

 ### Basic Interactions